ewilded/psychoPATH/README.md

 3) removing `../` and then `./`
 4) removing `./` and then `../`

+This applies both to file uploading and file reading (LFI), please see the psychoPATH usage - LFI hunting section for more details.
 A filter removing all occurrences of `..` or `/` does not seem to be bypassable (please let me know if I am wrong).

 1)